bjorsq/rich-text-excerpts/readme.txt

 http://core.trac.wordpress.org/ticket/19173

 The editing box for excerpts uses [wp_editor](http://codex.wordpress.org/Function_Reference/wp_editor) to create a rich text editor.
-You can set the options for the rich text editot in the plugin options page (in the Wordpress  Settings menu).
+You can set the options for the rich text editor in the plugin options page (in the Wordpress  Settings menu).

 The plugin also contains two filters which act on the "teeny" MCE editor instance which is used by default.
-The plugins and buttons used by the minimal editor can be customised on the plugin options page.
+The plugins and buttons used by the minimal editor can also be customised on the plugin options page.

 == Installation ==